-The car owners often have to deal with traffic congestions, but parking needs and rising maintenance costs.
+The car owners often have to deal with traffic congestions, parking needs and rising maintenance and insurance costs.
 According to estimates, the total cost of vehicle ownership can bring the price of a $21,000 car that is driven an average of 15,000 miles per year but sits unused for almost 22 hours a day, to more than $40,000 over five years.

 An average American commuter spends 250 hours a year behind the wheel of a vehicle.
 Considering the value of time and resources, measured in lost productivity, gasoline, and mental stress caused by traffic congestions and circling city streets looking for parking spaces, the cost is high.

 We also pay heavily for building our roads and maintaining them.
 The US Department of Transportation (USDOT) estimates that it costs between $8 million and $12 million per mile to build new four-lane highways in an urban area.

 Self-driving vehicles have the potential to change all of these!
 Experts say that self-driving vehicles could contribute to a significant redefinition of vehicle ownership.
 If vehicles can drive on their own, they can be summoned when necessary and returned to other duties when the journey is over.
 Travelers would thus no longer need to own their vehicles and could instead use on-demand mobility services or vehicle sharing.

 Interestingly, even when vehicle use is at its peak in the US at 5:00 pm, less than 12 percent of all personal vehicles are on the road, which means 88 percent are not in use.
 Therefore, self-driving vehicles could be used more efficiently throughout the day, rather than parked most of the day and night.